 - God taught me the true meaning of being persistent in prayer.

 For so long, I judged God and the order He had for my life.
 So many years, I missed that God’s purpose for our lives is to secure our happiness.
 The things that happen to us in this life are not to harm us, but it is so we can experience the true glory of God.
 We struggle with the idea that we seek holiness at the expense of happiness; or happiness at the cost of righteousness.
 Being in a tug of war is precisely where the enemy wants you to be.
 When we struggle in this way, we lose out on both joy and happiness because we misunderstand the true meaning of holiness and obedience.

 Today, God is saying that you don’t have to fight this fight anymore.
 This time, let yourself be excited…Let yourself be happy.
-Don’t involve yourself with thinking of the possible ending, but know that this is the beginning for you to flourish in whatever season God has you in at the moment.
+Don’t allow yourself to think of the possible ending, but know that this is the beginning for you to flourish in whatever season God has you in at the moment.